deep-security/smartcheck-helm/README.md

 Use `helm version` to confirm that you have at least version `v2.8.0` of the client and server installed.

 _Note: the commands above will give `tiller` full cluster administrator privileges.
 Review [Securing your Helm Installation](https://docs.helm.sh/using_helm/#securing-your-helm-installation) for help on what to consider when setting up Helm in your cluster._

-### Getting an activation code

-We recommend that you register for a 30-day trial license [code](https://go2.trendmicro.com/geoip/trial-168).
-Deep Security Smart Check will operate without an activation code; however, malware pattern updates will not be available and you will see a warning message in the administration console.

 ### Installing Deep Security Smart Check